 Regular attendance is critical for academic success.
 Attendance is verified each period of the day.
 Please monitor your son/daughter's attendance on interim reports and report cards.
 Student attendance in middle school is counted per class meeting rather than per day.
-A student can receive credit for a class with as many as ten unexcused absences.
-However, truancy intervention will begin after three consecutive or a total of five unexcused absences, and an attendance intervention plan may be implemented.
+Truancy intervention will begin after three consecutive or a total of five unexcused absences, and an attendance intervention plan may be implemented.
 Read carefully the section on student attendance in the Horry County Schools Parent/Student Handbook for more details on lawful and unlawful absences and other important information regarding attendance expectations.